Hong Kong University of Science and Technology: Shaw Auditorium

-Donated by Shaw Foundation, Shaw Auditorium is a 4-storey multi-purpose auditorium designed for concerts, lectures, musicals and visual productions.
+Built with funds donated by the Shaw Foundation, Shaw Auditorium is a 4-storey multi-purpose auditorium designed for concerts, lectures, musicals and visual productions.
 The building consists of three superimposed elliptic rings surrounding a sculptural core.
 The rings that blend into the architecture provide shade and rain protection around the building.
 The auditorium is equipped with modular seating that can be adapted to allow for multiple arrangements, ranging from 850 to up to 1300 seats.
 Its curved walls can function as a 360-degree projection screen, enabling audio-visual experiences.

 HKUST opened Shaw Auditorium on 17 November 2021, as part of a celebration of the university's 30th anniversary.

 Ancillary services

-The campus boasts 18 catering outlets including fast food restaurants, a Chinese restaurant as well as a restaurant serving international cuisine; other ancillary facilities in the academic complexes include three banks, a supermarket, clinics (consisting of a medical clinic providing free outpatient service to all full-time students and staff, a student dental clinic, and a staff dental clinic) and Students' Union offices.
+The campus boasts 18 catering outlets including fast food restaurants, a Chinese restaurant as well as a restaurant serving international cuisine; other ancillary facilities in the academic complexes include two banks, two 7-Eleven convenience stores, a supermarket, clinics (consisting of a medical clinic providing free outpatient service to all full-time students and staff, a student dental clinic, and a staff dental clinic) and Students' Union offices.